smccoy709/inf657final/README.md

 If I like the film "Halloween," I can search for "Halloween" and press the heart icon on the film screen and favorite them too.
 I can go back to the main page and click the "Saved" icon on the bottom tab navigation and a list of movies that have been "Favorited" will appear.
 If I want to start my list of favorite films over again, I can clear the list of Saved Movies by clicking the "Clear" button in the upper right corner of the "Saved" screen to completely wipe the Saved screen's favorite list to a blank slate.
 # Account Creation
 (This part I am still trying to get to work.
 I will update this section once I have completed it).
+# Testing
+(This part will be updated once the testing phase is completed).